AYM1607/goAKSChallenge/README.md

 #### Architecture

 All of the fields are indexed separately.
-An internal index interface has implementation for both exact match and fts indexing:
+An internal index interface has implementations for both exact match and fts indexing:
 - The exact match implementation uses a simple golang map.
 - The fts implementation uses the bleve library, which is overkill for this purpose but I really wanted to have fts at least for the description field.
-If more constraints/requirements were specified I could've converged to a more efficient implementation.

 When a request to add a new record is received, the server populates all of the indexes with the record data and fails if any of the fields are not indexed successfully.
 When a request to search for records is received, all the indexes are queried concurrently and the results are merged afterwards depending on the join method.
+If a single index query fails, it doesn't fail the whole request.
 The requests are protected by a RW lock thus, multiple concurrent reads are performant but we're still protected against race conditions.

 #### Testing